Hotel Industry Terms to Know is sponsored by the American Hotel & Lodging Educational Institute.

 equity – the property value attributed to the owner; often this is the cash invested in the property; = Value - Debt

-extended stay - Extended stay hotels focus on attracting hotel guests for extended periods of time, typically more than 5 consecutive nights.
+extended stay - Extended-stay hotels focus on attracting hotel guests for extended periods of time, typically more than five consecutive nights.
 These hotels quote weekly rates.

 financial distress - A condition in which a company can’t meet, or has difficulty paying off, its financial obligations to its creditors.
 The chance of financial distress increases when a firm has high fixed costs, illiquid assets, or revenues that are sensitive to economic downturns.
 A company under financial distress can incur costs related to the situation, such as more expensive financing, opportunity costs of projects and less productive employees.
 A company’s cost of borrowing additional capital will usually increase, making it more difficult and expensive to raise the much-needed funds.
 To satisfy short-term obligations, management might pass on profitable longer-term projects.

 Hotel industry example: In 2003, The Clift in San Francisco, a 373-room boutique property that is part of Ian Schrager Hotels, filed for bankruptcy protection, and the owner of Le Meridien Hotels & Resorts' London properties took over management of the assets.